 - 17th January: Nouakchott

 - 20th – 22nd January: Dakar / Lac Rose

 - 30th January – 28th February: – TBC – Gambia/Guinea/Sierra Leone/Mali?

 Special Launch Deals Available Now!

 Be part of this new venture – want to try out the Overland Yacht concept?
 Try it out on the maiden voyage and help us with trials for a reduced rate.
 Or check the schedule for where we plan to be, and book your stay aboard.
 There’s 2 parts to the deal – 1.
-You pay in Advance for your Accommodation (dates are freely changeable (subject to availability) and become a member of Vegan Without Frontiers – this gives you the voting rights on which charities we support.
+You pay in Advance for your Accommodation (dates are freely changeable subject to availability) and become a member of Vegan Without Frontiers – this gives you the voting rights on which charities we support.
 2. You agree to pay the specified daily charge to cover your costs in-country, and to donate any local surplus to local projects.

-- Pre-Season Truck Trials: August 2020 – join us to try out the new truck…no fixed plan of where and when at this point so just £25-£75 per night, depending on accommodation, no weekly charge.
+- Pre-Season Truck Trials: October and November 2020 – join us to try out the new truck…no fixed plan of where and when at this point so just £25-£75 per night, depending on accommodation, no weekly charge.

 Costs & Causes

 Vegan Without Frontiers is run on a not-for-profit basis – guest payments go directly to paying the costs of expeditions.
 All surplus income is directed to supported charities and projects.
 Nobody is paid a salary, and the company has no owners or shareholders to pay.